gitmachtl/scripts/cardano/ff-testnet/README.md

 * **05a_genStakepoolCert.sh:** generates the certificate poolname.pool.cert to (re)register a stakepool on the blockchain
   <br>```./05a_genStakepoolCert.sh <PoolNodeName>``` will generate the certificate poolname.pool.cert from poolname.pool.json file<br>
-  The script requires a json file for the values of PoolNodeName, OwnerStakeAddressName, RewardsStakeAddressName (can be the same as the OwnerStakeAddressName), pledge, poolCost & poolMargin(0.01-1.00) like:
+  The script requires a json file for the values of PoolNodeName, OwnerStakeAddressName(s), RewardsStakeAddressName (can be the same as the OwnerStakeAddressName), pledge, poolCost & poolMargin(0.01-1.00) like:
   <br>**Sample mypool.pool.json**
   ```
    {
       "poolName": "mypool",
-      "poolOwner": "owner",
+      "poolOwner": [
+         {
+         "ownerName": "owner"
+         }
+      ],
       "poolRewards": "owner",
       "poolPledge": "100000000000",
       "poolCost": "500000000",